rohityadavcloud/rohityadavcloud.github.io/_posts/2022-09-24-cloudstack-kvm.markdown

     echo host_uuid = \"$UUID\" >> /etc/libvirt/libvirtd.conf
     systemctl restart libvirtd

-Note: while adding KVM host (default, via ssh) it may fail on newer distros which has OpenSSH version 7+ which has deprecated some legacy algorithms.
+Note: For older CloudStack v4.15 and older, when adding KVM host (default, via ssh) it may fail on newer distros which have OpenSSH version 7+ that has deprecated some legacy algorithms.
 To fix that the `sshd_config` on the KVM host may temporarily be changed to following before adding the KVM host in CloudStack: (you may remove this and restart sshd after adding the KVM host)

     PubkeyAcceptedKeyTypes=+ssh-dss